-Rocky Brands, Inc. is currently evaluating the impact of certain Accounting Standards Updates ("ASU") on its Unaudited Condensed Consolidated Financial Statements or Notes to the Unaudited Condensed Consolidated Financial Statements:
+We are currently evaluating the impact of certain Accounting Standards Updates ("ASU") on its Unaudited Condensed Consolidated Financial Statements and Notes to the Unaudited Condensed Consolidated Financial Statements:

 Standard Description Anticipated Adoption Period Effect on the financial statements or other significant matters ASU 2016-13, Measurement of Credit Losses on Financial Instruments The pronouncement seeks to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting date by replacing the incurred loss impairment methodology in current U.S. GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
-Q1 2023 as long as we continue to qualify as a smaller reporting company The Company is evaluating the impacts of the new standard on its existing financial instruments, including trade receivables.
+Q1 2023 as long as we continue to qualify as a smaller reporting company We are evaluating the impacts of the new standard on our existing financial instruments, including trade receivables.
 ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes This pronouncement is intended to simplify various aspects related to accounting for income taxes.
 ASU 2019-12 removes certain exceptions to the general principles in Topic 740 and also clarifies and amends existing guidance to improve consistent application.
-Q1 2021 The Company is evaluating the impacts of the new standard on its Unaudited Condensed Consolidated Financial Statements.
-6
+Q1 2021 We are evaluating the impacts of the new standard on our Consolidated Financial Statements.